marinaglancy/moodle-tool_behatui/README.md

    where screenshots will be stored (separate subfolder will be created for each test run)
 4. Copy the file **[tests/behat/courses_list.feature.example](tests/behat/courses_list.feature.example)**
    to **tests/behat/courses_list.feature**.
    This test generates plenty of categories and courses, changes the default settings so the pagination is displayed more often, runs through all affected screens and saves screenshots.
-5. In this file modify the line **And Repeat in themes "Standard":** substituting "Standard" with the list of themes that you want to test.
+5. In this file modify the "Examples" section in the very bottom to specify the list of languages and themes that you want to test.
-   Note that there is a commented example with all core themes above this line.
+   Note that there is a commented example with all core themes.
 6. Run test from moodle root dir (ROOTDIR):

         php admin/tool/behat/cli/util.php --enable